🛣 Headlines About California Highways – October 2022

 Share

-🗳️ Nov 2022 General Election Ballot Analysis (IV): Judicial Offices (County and State)
+🗳️ Mar 2024 Primary Election Ballot Analysis (IV): Judicial Offices

 Here in California (and in Los Angeles in particular), we have an election coming up.
 You know what that means: Every election, I do a detailed ballot analysis of my sample ballot.
 This is where I examine each candidate and share my conclusions, and invite you to convince me to vote for the other jerk.
 Because this is a long ballot, I’m splitting this analysis into a few chunks (note: links may not be available until all segments are posted):